Today is May 12, 2025 /

 At the end of the school year, we recognize our 7th grade students, during our weekly Shabbat morning service, who have completed their years of Religious School.
 We acknowledge all our students for their hard work and dedication.
 Please see our Religious School calendar for the date and time.

-Early Arrival on Wednesday and Thursday afternoons
+Early Arrival on Wednesday/Thursday afternoons

 Supervision on Wednesday and Thursday afternoons beginning at 3:00 pm is provided by WJC for students in 2nd – 7th grade.
-Students are supervised by a member of the Religious School faculty.
-To find out more about supervision at this time, please contact Aleza at educdir@wjcenter.org
+Students are supervised by the Assistant Religious School Principal each afternoon.
+All students will go directly to their classrooms.
+As the school progresses, we hope to be able to offer supervision on Wednesday and Thursday afternoons beginning at 3:00pm.

 Attendance